microsoft/AzureSynapseScriptsAndAccelerators/Migration/SQLServer/README.md

 1. Translate SQL Server Table DDLs into Azure Synapse DDLs. **We recommend Azure Synapse Pathway (ASP) for this capability as ASP is the official Code Translation tool which continues to deliver comprehensive capabilities. **Use this module as a fall back method or if you run into any issues for certain tables.
 2. **Execute Translated Table DDLs** in Azure Synapse (DDLs Migrated after this task).
-3. Export SQL Server Data Via BCP to local storage <u>(BCP Data Export Option, for all SQL Servers, data exported to local storage after this task)</u>.
+3. Export SQL Server Data Via BCP to local storage <u>(BCP Data Export Option, for all SQL Servers)</u>.
 4. Generate Polybase Export T-SQL Scripts <u>(Polybase Data Export Option, for SQL Server 2016 or later)</u>.
 5. **Execute Generated Polybase Export Scripts** <u>(Data exported to Azure Storage after this task)</u>.
 6. Upload Exported Data into Azure Data Lake Store (or Blob Storage) if using BCP Export Option.